- Importing a Vehicle into the United States

 Who Can Arrange Vehicle Shipments?

-Motor vehicle will need to be processed at the first entry port unless the owner has arranged to have a freight forwarder from overseas deliver the vehicle to a port with a CBP office that will be easier for you to get to for processing the import.
+Motor vehicles will need to be processed at the first entry port unless the owner has arranged to have a freight forwarder from overseas deliver the automobile to a port with a CBP office that will be easier for you to get to for processing the import.

 Preparing a Motor Vehicle for Import

-As a vehicle owner that wants to have their car, truck or other mode of transportation imported into the United States, you will need to take care of several things in advance to make sure the vehicle is ready for import.
+As a vehicle owner who wants to have their car, truck or other mode of transportation imported into the USA, you will need to take care of several things in advance to make sure the automobile is ready for import.

 Cleaning the Vehicle Exterior